-For TCP data transfer, an NLB LCU provides resources for:
+For TCP data transfer, an NLB LCU provides the following resources:

-For UDP data transfer, an NLB LCU provides resources for:
+For UDP data transfer, an NLB LCU provides the following resources:

-For SSL over TCP data transfer, an NLB LCU provides resources for:
+For SSL over TCP data transfer, an NLB LCU provides the following resources:

-For TCP data transfer, a CLB LCU provides resources for:
+For TCP data transfer, a CLB LCU provides the following resources:

-For UDP data transfer, a CLB LCU provides resources for:
+For UDP data transfer, a CLB LCU provides the following resources:

-For HTTP or HTTPS data transfer, a CLB LCU provides resources for:
+For HTTP or HTTPS data transfer, a CLB LCU provides the following resources: